raullaasner/fortran-tags/README.md

    These specialized searches are all case sensitive, while the general search with `fortran-find-proc-calls` is case insensitive and uses the search patterns <code>(^|[;&])&nbsp;\*call&nbsp;+X&nbsp;\*([(&;\!]|$)</code> (for subroutines) and <code>([=+/\*(%&-]|^)&nbsp;\*X&nbsp;\*[(&]</code> (for functions).

+6. In order to specify the search term from keyboard, place the cursor so that it's not covering any character (_A-Za-z0-9), and invoke any search function, e.g., `fortran-find-tag`.
+All functions except `fortran-find-proc-calls` are case sensitive.

-6. The default key-bindings are
+7. The default key-bindings are

    ```
    M-.   fortran-find-tag